abbey-bourdon/rational-isolated-prime-power/README.md

 - `Gamma0results.out` gives the output from running `isolated_points_from_image_Gamma0.m` on all images in `elladicgens.txt`.

 - `Image49.196.9.1.txt` includes all computations used in the proof of Corollary 3.
 It employs a "ChangeLevel" function, as appearing in [*On the torsion of rational elliptic curves over sextic fields*](https://arxiv.org/abs/1808.02887) by Harris Daniels and Enrique González-Jiménez (Math.
 Comp., 2020).
-The paper is available at  for the paper and the code is available [here](http://verso.mat.uam.es/~enrique.gonzalez.jimenez/research/tables/tors6/RZB_Search.txt).
+The code is available [here](http://verso.mat.uam.es/~enrique.gonzalez.jimenez/research/tables/tors6/RZB_Search.txt).